Skip to main content

 Suggestive features of BWS are:

-- birth weight more than two standard deviations (2SD) above the mean (equivalent to the 98th percentile as described in the UK-World Health Organization growth charts);
+• birthweight more than two standard deviations (2SD) above the mean (equivalent to the 98th percentile on the UK-World Health Organization growth charts);

-- transient hypoglycaemia (resolves within the first week of life);
+• transient hypoglycaemia (resolves during the first postnatal week);

 What do you need to do?